sameoldmadness/bookshelf/README.md

 <!-- -->

 > Crush PNG, optimize GIF animations, and strip JPEG metadata from the images _you own_.
 Use progressive JPEG encoding for JPEGs more than 10 KB in file size.

+_Flushing_ can be used to serve documents that take long time to generate.

+Reasons to avoid iframes:

+* they're one to two orders of magnitude more expensive than other DOM elements
+* they block the onload event (workaround: set `src` from js)
+* the browser's limited connections per server are shared across the main page and iframes

+Complex selectors _could_ impact performance.

+Selectors are matched right to left:

+* `div div div .my-class` is almost as fast as `.myclass`
+* `#my-id a` is much slower than `a`

 ### High performance Web Sites ++++